crfosse/Thingy-52-to-nRF52xx/README.md

 Note 2: CO2 data from the Thingy is as of now not working.
 But I'm trying to find out how to get it.

-Note 3: The neccessary defines to add in the `sdk_config` are:
+Note 3: The necessary defines to add in the `sdk_config` are:
 ```
 // <q> BLE_TES_C_ENABLED  - ble_tes_c - Nordic Thingy Enviroment Service Client